 Since graduating from Newport Film School in 1997 Paul has worked on over a hundred commercial and non-commercial film projects as a freelance Writer / Director.
 His work has been screened on television, at festivals, in art galleries and theatres.
 His work for Public Health Wales has been viewed both nationally and internationally online.

-In 2015 Paul completed his MA in Creative Writing at Swansea University with a Distinction Grade and is currently completing his first novel.
+In 2015 Paul completed his MA in Creative Writing at Swansea University with a Distinction Grade.
+His autobiographical play Gods & Kings has been published by Oberon Books.

 Paul is a Registered NHS Arts & Health Artists for CAVHB.

 Paul is currently a trustee of Rubicon Dance.